Home » Government Schemes » Pradhan Mantri Ujjwala Yojana

 • Under the framework of the scheme, the inaugural gas cylinder is provided without charge; however, subsequent cylinders require payment.
 Government support remains substantial, offering a cash assistance of Rs 1,600 for the acquisition of a PMUY connection.

 • Ujjwala 2.0 represents a strategic stride towards ensuring clean cooking energy accessibility for a wider spectrum of society, particularly targeting migrant families.
-This endeavor not only aligns with the goal of improving lives through clean fuel but also showcases a responsive and inclusive approach that resonates with the evolving needs of our nation.
+This endeavor not only aligns to improve lives through clean fuel but also showcases a responsive and inclusive approach that resonates with the evolving needs of our nation.

 Ujjwala 2.0: Expanding Pradhan Mantri Ujjwala Yojana